pandaGaume/SpaceXR/README.md

 ## Contributing

 Contributions to the SpaceXR project are welcome!
-If you're interested in contributing, please read our contributing guidelines (link to guidelines).
+If you're interested in contributing, please read our [contributing guidelines](./contributing.md) to learn more about how to get started.

 ## Contact